promulo/sparkify/data_warehouse_redshift/README.md

 $ python etl.py
 ```

+The script does not produce any output unless there is an error.
+The initial load can
+take a long time to finish depending on the amount of data to be loaded (that is limited
-The script outputs the amount of processed files.
-After it finishes execution, the
+in the configuration file in order to avoid query timeout).
+After it finishes execution,
-tables will be populated.
+the tables will be populated in the Redshift cluster.